carrvo/SVNmentions/README.md

 This is an endpoint to compliment [mod_dav_svn](https://svnbook.red-bean.com/en/1.7/svn.ref.mod_dav_svn.conf.html) by adding a [webmentions](https://www.w3.org/TR/webmention/) receiver that can update an HTML document within SVN.

+## Security

+Note that SVNmentions obtains direct access to the SVN repository and bypasses any Apache-level Authorization that has been set up.
+This, and its ability to inject HTML into the repository makes it an attack vector.
+Consider extending with or applying some amount of spam or other filtering to reduce the risk.

 ## Setup

 1. Run `dependencies.bash` to install dependent Ubuntu packages: